nedpals/nedpals/README.md

 <h1 align="center">Maligayang Pagdating! 👋️</h1>

-I am Ned Palacios, a 22-year-old computer science student and polyglot software developer based in Davao City, Philippines.
-My primary focus at the moment is to build stuff on the web and on technologies that help shape developer experiences.
+I am Ned Palacios, a 23-year-old computer science student and polyglot software developer based in Davao City, Philippines.
+I love to build stuff on the web and on technologies that help shape developer experiences.
 I also find time to entertrain myself by watching Korean dramas, animes, as well as reading mangas.

 ## Programming Languages I touched
 - Go